abpio/abp-commercial-docs/en/migrating-from-open-source.md

 ### 3. Removing the ABP Framework Module References & Updating Configurations

 After the license transition and installing the ABP Commercial Modules, now you can remove the unnecessary free modules.
-For example, now you don't need the `Identity` module in your solution, because you have added the `Identity PRO` module in the previous section and it's already has dependcy to the free module and extends it.
+For example, now you don't need the `Identity` module in your solution, because you have added the `Identity PRO` module in the previous section and it already has dependency on the free module and extends it.

 You should remove various dependencies and references in different projects in your solution.
 All of the required changes are listed below in different sections, please apply the following steps to remove the unnecessary ABP Framework Modules:

 #### 3.1 - Domain.Shared Project

-`*Domain.Shared.csproj`:
+Remove the unnecessary references from the `*Domain.Shared.csproj`:

 ```diff
 -    <PackageReference Include="Volo.Abp.Identity.Domain.Shared" Version="8.0.4" />